Dynamical brane creation and annihilation via a background flux

-Myers made a remarkable observation a while ago\cite{myersone} that lower dimensional D-branes can couple with higher dimensional D-branes if the non-Abelian effect of these lower dimensional D-branes is taking into consideration.
-As such, he found that a static charge neutral (but carrying a R-R electric-like dipole moment) spherical D2-brane can be produced from the D0-branes in the presence of a constant R-R 4-form flux background\footnote{The magnetic analogue of this was later discussed in \cite{dtvone}.
-We will postpone the corresponding dynamical analogue in \cite{clrone}.}.
-We here try to extend Myers and others' work and find that Myers static spherical D2-brane is just a special case of a large class of dynamical spherical D2-branes and there are rich dynamical properties associated with them.
+Myers made a remarkable observation a while ago\cite{myersone} that lower dimensional D-branes can couple to the RR potentials of higher ranks, associated with higher dimensional D-branes, if the non-Abelian effect of these lower dimensional D-branes is taking into consideration.
+As such, he found that a static charge neutral (but carrying a R-R electric-like dipole moment) spherical D2-brane can be produced from the D0-branes in the presence of a constant R-R 4-form flux background\footnote{The magnetic analogue of this was later discussed in \cite{dtvone}.}.
+We here try to extend Myers and others' work and find that Myers static spherical D2-brane is a special case of a large class of dynamical spherical D2-branes and there are rich dynamical properties associated with them.
 Actually there are three kinds of these dynamical branes depending on the excess energies above the original D0-branes for which we now discuss one by one in order.